wattsm/fluent-logging/README.md

 Formatting
 -------------
 The default formatter uses a key/value pair format with each pair wrapped in square brackets.
-You can change the the formatting used by creating a class which implements `ILogFormatter` and then setting it as the current formatter:
+You can change the formatting used by creating a class which implements `ILogFormatter` and then setting it as the current formatter:

 ```csharp
 LogFormatter.Set(